friends-of-presta/security-advisories/_posts/2023-10-25-tvcmsblog.md

 ​
 Multiple sensitive SQL calls in many php classes can be executed with a trivial http call and exploited to forge a blind SQL injection throught the POST or GET submitted "rewrite", "page_type", "recordsArray" variables.
 ​
-WARNING : Be warn that one exploit will bypass some WAF (hijacked unconventional HTTP header) in this [CVE-2023-39650](https://security.friendsofpresta.org/modules/2023/08/24/tvcmsblog.html)
+WARNING : Be warned that one exploit will bypass some WAF (hijacked unconventional HTTP header) in this [CVE-2023-39650](https://security.friendsofpresta.org/modules/2023/08/24/tvcmsblog.html)
 ​
-Be warn that this module could own others vulnerabilities.
+Be warned that this module could own others vulnerabilities.
 ​
 ## CVSS base metrics
 ​